 zone.
 Despite this, researchers have found that heritage sites remain a main attraction.
 In Heraklion,

 Greece, Andriotis (2010) found that 80% of those surveyed visited archaeological sites

 and historical places and 77% went on city walks.
 In this study, respondents’ top three reasons for

 going on the cruise were “discovering new places,” “experiencing new cultures and way of life” and

-“visiting historical and archaeological sites.” e UNWTO (2010) states that San Juan’s Spanish
+“visiting historical and archaeological sites.”
+The UNWTO (2010) states that San Juan’s Spanish

-colonial cultural heritage is a particularly strong draw for cruise tourists. us, while cruise
+colonial cultural heritage is a particularly strong draw for cruise tourists.
+Thus, while cruise

 tourists may express a desire to experience different and “authentic” cultures, they tend to do so